hakanotal/pdf2kg/README.md

 3. **2.
 PDF to Markdown**: Transform PDF documents to Markdown
 4. **3.
 Markdown to KG**: Generate a knowledge graph from Markdown
 5. **4.
 Post-process**: Refine the knowledge graph
 6. **5.
-Visualization**: Interactively visualize the knowledge graph
+Visualization**: View a static visualization of the knowledge graph

 ### Workflow